webplatform/docs/guides/html_tables/index.md

 The new elements and attributes are as follows:

 * The <code>&lt;thead&gt;</code>, <code>&lt;tbody&gt;</code> and <code>&lt;tfoot&gt;</code> elements: These define the table's header, body, and footer, respectively.
 Unless you are coding a really complex table with many columns and rows of data, using these may be overkill.
-In a complex table, however, using them can add useful structure for the developers, and also for browsers and other devices.
+In a complex table, however, they can add useful structure for the developers, and also for browsers and other devices.
 * The <code>colspan</code> and <code>rowspan</code> attributes: The <code>colspan</code> attribute creates a table cell that spans more than one column.
 Here, we wanted the footer table cell to span the whole width of the table, so we told it to span four columns across a row.
 Alternately, you can add a table cell <code>rowspan</code> attribute that will allow the table cell to span a number of rows down a column, for example <code>&lt;td rowspan="3"&gt;</code>.
 * The <code>summary</code> attribute: This attribute is used to define a summary of the table contents, primarily for use by screenreaders (you won't see it in the rendered version of the table above).
 Note that in the older W3C recommendations, WCAG 1.0 and HTML 4.0, you can use the <code>summary</code> attribute as detailed above.
 In newer drafts of the specs, however, the <code>summary</code> attribute is not mentioned.
 Whether to still use the <code>summary</code> attribute seems undecided, so for now let's say that it is safe to still use it.
 After all, it doesn't cause anything to break, and it confers accessibility advantages.
 * The <code>scope</code> attribute: You may also have noticed the <code>scope</code> attributes in the <code>th</code> tags, and the fact that we have defined the volcano names as headings as well, inside the data rows!
 The <code>scope</code> attribute can be used in the <code>th</code> element to tell screen readers that the <code>th</code> content is the title for a column or a row.